usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 Barriers Compliance Board, as the standard to be applied in new construction.
 The major provisions of ADAAG are summarized in III-7.0000.

-{% details What if ADAAG has no standards for a particular type of facility -- such as bowling alleys, golf courses, exercise equipment, pool lifts, amusement park rides, and cruise ships? %}
+#### What if ADAAG has no standards for a particular type of facility -- such as bowling
+alleys, golf courses, exercise equipment, pool lifts, amusement park rides, and cruise ships?
 In such cases, the ADAAG standards should be applied to the extent possible.
 Where appropriate technical standards exist, they should be applied.
 If there are no applicable scoping requirements (i.e. , how many features must be accessible), then a reasonable number, but at least one, must be accessible.
-{% enddetails %}

 ILLUSTRATION 1: A swimming pool complex must comply fully with ADAAG in the parking facilities, route to the facility door, entrance to the facility, locker rooms,